 Pros:

-- Professional Guidance: Working with a credit counselor provides expert advice and support in creating a manageable repayment plan.
+- Professional Guidance: Working with a certified credit counselor provides expert advice and support in creating a manageable repayment plan.

 - Negotiated Terms: Counselors can negotiate with creditors to lower interest rates and waive fees.